dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Proposal.md

-The talk will also include a brief introduction to Docker itself and how would you introduce it to your team based on our own personal experience, so everyone in your team could leverage the potential that Docker has to solve your particular problem.
+The talk will also include a brief introduction to Docker itself and how would you introduce it to your team based on our own personal experience, so everyone in your team could leverage the potential that Docker provides to solve your particular problem.

 At the end of the presentation we have planned a small demo that would show the